robec1982/grpc-sendfile-server/README.md

 tools in your workstation, a Docker image makes the remaining steps easier to reproduce.

-This step may take a few minutes, as it builds gRPC and other dependencies:
+This step may take a few minutes, even a couple of hours, as it builds gRPC and other dependencies.
+For reference, it took 1h:50m to build the image while running in a development laptop configured with a Core i5 8th Gen processor and 16GB of RAM.

 ```bash
 sudo docker build -t grpc-cpp-devtools:latest -f tools/Dockerfile.devtools tools